 Lastly, the difference between felony probation and summary probation for a misdemeanor is understood by most people.
-In felony probation, which can last for up to five years, one must periodically meet face to face with a probation officer (at least initially) and possibly submit to random drug testing, whereas in informal, or summary probation, one’s name is merely on a list with no periodic reporting obligation.
+In felony probation, which can last for up to five years (or even longer in certain sex offenses), one must periodically meet face to face with a probation officer (at least initially) and possibly submit to random drug testing, whereas in informal, or summary probation, one’s name is merely on a list with no periodic reporting obligation.

 Summary, or informal, probation usually lasts a maximum of three years, with limited exceptions.

 There are probation fees associated with formal probation, whereas with summary probation there are no fees charged to the probationer.